castlabs/electron-releases/README.md

 ## Verified Media Path (VMP)

+This fork of Electron provides support for [Verified Media Path (VMP)](https://www.widevine.com/product_news.html).
+VMP provides a method to verify the autenticity of a device platform by requiring signatures for binary components taking part in the media pipeline.

 The provided builds are VMP-signed for development use, i.e. using Widevine UAT or servers accepting development clients.
-For production use a license agreement with [Google Widevine](http://www.widevine.com/) is needed to get production certificates for re-signing the final package.
+For production use a license agreement with [Google Widevine](https://www.widevine.com/) is needed to get production certificates for re-signing the final package.

+### Licensing

+To be able to re-sign your application for your own purposes a license agreement wit Google Widevine is required.
+To start the process you can use the [contact sheet](https://www.widevine.com/contact.html) on the [Widevine web site](https://www.widevine.com/), or send an e-mail to [widevine@google.com](mailto:widevine@google.com) showing interest in a license agreement and VMP signing.
+This process may take some time to complete so keep that in mind when planning your product release.

 ### Re-signing

 We are providing a Python 3 script to make the re-signing process easier.
 It requires the Python modules: [cryptography](https://pypi.python.org/pypi/cryptography), [macholib](https://pypi.python.org/pypi/macholib) and [file-magic](https://pypi.python.org/pypi/file-magic), all avaliable through the [Python Package Index](https://pypi.python.org/) and easily installed, e.g. using [pip](https://pypi.python.org/pypi/pip).
-Once VMP signing certificates (in either `PEM` or `DER` file-formats) have been acquired from [Google Widevine](http://www.widevine.com/) the [vmp-resign.py](vmp-resign.py) script, available in the repository, can be used to easily regenerate the required signatures.
+Once VMP signing certificates (in either `PEM` or `DER` file-formats) have been acquired from [Google Widevine](https://www.widevine.com/) the [vmp-resign.py](vmp-resign.py) script, available in the repository, can be used to easily regenerate the required signatures.
 Basic usage looks as follows:

 ```
 vmp-resign.py -C CERT-PATH [-P KEY-PASS] -K KEY-PATH PKG-PATH [PKG-PATH...]